cbaggers/cepl/docs/000 - intro.md

 The first api is the old fixed function pipeline and the other is the modern shader based pipeline.
 The ugly thing is that these apis often reuse functions even when the behaviour underneath is very different.
 This makes for a very fustrating experience.

-The belief help by Jungl is that there is an good api in there, it's just very well hidden :)
+The belief help by Cepl is that there is an good api in there, it's just very well hidden :)

-### Jungl's Goals
+### Cepl's Goals

 - Make a sane interface to the modern opengl api.
 - Make working opengl lispy & repl friendly